 There are few things that delight people more than excellent customer service.

 If you’re brainstorming ways to keep your customers coming back, assessing your customer service efforts is the best place to start.
-Impressive customer service won’t only create a strong relationship between you and your customers, it will nurture the one thing you that keeps them aligned with your brand: customer loyalty.
+Impressive customer service won’t only create a strong relationship between you and your customers, it will nurture the one thing that keeps them aligned with your brand: customer loyalty.

 Customer loyalty is a measure of how likely your customers are to buy from your brand again and again.
 This loyalty stems from a constant positive experience with your company, high customer satisfaction, and the value your product or service provides them.